 “With you a fine example of the same.”

 She blushed.
 Gods, no wonder Quinn loved the praise.
 It felt kind of foolish on some level, though.
-What was so impressive about being lauded for her looks when she hadn’t even really put much effort into them?
+What was so impressive about being lauded for her looks when she hadn’t even put much effort into them?
 It used to be so much easier for her to keep people at a distance.

-They settled down around a mossy boulder, the position offering a willow-framed view of the lake’s blue waters.
+They settled down around a small mossy boulder, the position offering a willow-framed view of the lake’s blue waters.
 A chorus of tiny insects (and perhaps some not-so-tiny ones) chirped and clicked beneath the stones and between the blades of grass.
 Tomal took out one of the saddlebags and produced a meal of wickwheat bread, scrib jelly, a few apples, and a small bottle of rice wine.

 Daria had to admit it felt just about perfect.
 Some part of her had always been terrified that romance was exactly the way Quinn made it look—a subtle and never-ending test of social ability, with the value of one’s partner reduced to how far up the social ladder they could take you.
 That maybe all of those silly books about real romance really were silly and best confined to the library.